 Hypnotherapy involves losely structured sessions that utilise a variety of therapeutic techniques.
 The first half of each session, where I draw on my varied theoretical and professional knowledge and experience, consists of a gentle therapeutic conversation.
 Discussions can involve an exploration of whatever you choose to bring to the session, whilst discovering what small steps might be possible to assist you towards your goals.
 The second half of the session involves the relaxation process, using guided imagery to assist movement into the deeply relaxed state of trance where suggestions made are accepted much more freely and deeply by the mind.
 To follow up we may include some techniques you might choose to try at home, (see here for some basic examples).

 Hypnotherapy is not the mysterious magic act you see during the short-term intensive stage hypnotism show, where the volunteer appears to have lost control.
-Trance with hypnotherapy is state of deeply relaxed consciousness more akin to daydreaming, where the hypnotherapeutic process is much more within your control, as well as gentle and long lasting.
+Trance with hypnotherapy, although using similar processes, is more of a state of deeply relaxed consciousness, where the individual remains in control during a hypnotherapeutic process that has a much gentler approach with the aim of producing deeper more long lasting results.

 You will feel deeply relaxed and comfortable, some say it is like that state between sleep and wakefulness, where you will be aware of everything around you and you remain in control at all times.
 Once in the relaxed state the suggestions made to the subconscious mind can be much more readily accepted, assisting you to bring about the changes you desire with much greater ease.